OpenTermsArchive/contrib-versions/Ifttt/Terms of Service.md

 These Terms are governed by and will be construed under the laws of the State of California, without regard to the conflicts of laws’ provisions thereof.
 Any dispute arising from or relating to the subject matter of these Terms shall be finally settled in San Francisco County, California, in English, in accordance with the Streamlined Arbitration Rules and Procedures of Judicial Arbitration and Mediation Service, Inc. ("JAMS") then in effect, by one commercial arbitrator with substantial experience in resolving intellectual property and commercial contract disputes, who shall be selected from the appropriate list of JAMS arbitrators in accordance with such Rules.
 Judgment upon the award rendered by such arbitrator may be entered in any court of competent jurisdiction.
 Notwithstanding the foregoing obligation to arbitrate disputes, each party shall have the right to pursue injunctive or other equitable relief at any time, from any court of competent jurisdiction.
 For all purposes of this Agreement, the parties consent to exclusive jurisdiction and venue in the state or federal courts located in, respectively, San Francisco County, California, or the Northern District of California. **Any arbitration under these Terms (including any against officers, directors, and employees of IFTTT) will take place on an individual basis: class arbitrations and class actions are not permitted.
 YOU UNDERSTAND AND AGREE THAT BY ENTERING INTO THESE TERMS, YOU AND IFTTT ARE EACH WAIVING THE RIGHT TO TRIAL BY JURY OR TO PARTICIPATE IN A CLASS ACTION.**

 IFTTT's failure to exercise or enforce any right or provision of these Terms shall not constitute a waiver of such right or provision.
-Any notice to IFTTT that is required or permitted by these Terms shall be in writing and shall be deemed effective upon receipt, when sent by confirmed e-mail to legal@ifttt.com or when delivered by nationally recognized overnight courier or mailed by first class, registered or certified mail, postage prepaid, to IFTTT Inc., 923 Market Street, #400, San Francisco, CA 94103, Attn: Legal.
+Any notice to IFTTT that is required or permitted by these Terms shall be in writing and shall be deemed effective upon receipt, when sent by confirmed e-mail to legal@ifttt.com or when delivered by nationally recognized overnight courier or mailed by first class, registered or certified mail, postage prepaid, to IFTTT Inc., PO Box 590547, San Francisco, CA 94159-0547, Attn: Legal.

 Use of a Mobile App downloaded through the Apple App Store